1551-1581 W 7th Ave rezoning application

 The shadow studies that are posted with the application are incorrect.
 This is aptly demonstrated in the following analysis: https://t.co/fx6o0niEBI .
 As the question of shading 6th and Fir Park is a pivotal one, design changes would be needed to lower the overall building height and the stepping back of the upper floors.
 The current design breaks the Broadway Plan solar access provisions, as it introduces new shadows on 6th and Fir Park between 10am and 11:38am on the spring equinox.
 What steps are you prepared to take to protect the solar access provisions in the Broadway Plan?

-redpanda asked about 2 months ago
+redpanda asked 8 months ago

 The rezoning application for this site notes that the proposed tower’s upper floors have been sculpted to reduce shadowing impact on the adjacent park space.
 As part of overall urban design review, staff will perform their own shadow analysis to confirm if there are any potential shadow impacts on the neighbourhood.
 The conclusion of this review may result in urban design recommendations for revisions to the proposal, for Council’s consideration.